-Problem Possible Cause Suggested Remedy Settings are not available in local unit iCOMTM CoolPhase CDU display, show as "IS-Unity Service is Unavailable" Embedded Unity is not enabled.
+Problem Possible Cause Suggested Remedy Embedded Unity is not enabled.
 Make sure the correct monitoring protocol is selected in BMS Setup.
-See Configuring BMS Communication with Embedded Unity on page 51.
-Unity software needs more time to boot up since most recent iCOMTM CoolPhase CDU controller or Unity reboot.
+See Configuring BMS Communication with Embedded Unity on page 55.
+Unity software needs more time to boot up since most recent iCOMTM controller or Unity reboot.
 Wait no more than 10 minutes to give enough time to boot up.
-The iCOMTM CoolPhase CDU user and password for Unity are incorrect.
-Enter a valid user name and password for the iCOMTM CoolPhase CDU-to-Unity connection.
-See Embedded Unity User and Password on the facing page.
+Settings are not available in local unit iCOMTM display, show as "IS-Unity Service is Unavailable" The iCOMTM user and password for Unity are incorrect.
+Enter a valid user name and password for the iCOMTM-to-Unity connection.
+See Embedded Unity User and Password on the next page .
 Embedded Unity has crashed.
 Restart, and wait at least 5 minutes to fully boot up.
-See Unity Restart and Restore Defaults on the facing page .
+See Unity Restart and Restore Defaults on the next page .
 Unity configuration had become corrupt.
-Restore to defaults, see Unity Restart and Restore Defaults on the facing page .
+Restore to defaults, see Unity Restart and Restore Defaults on the next page .
 NOTE: All customized Unity configuration settings will be lost.
 Use this as a last resort.
+Ethernet to BMS network not communicating or connecting BMS Ethernet drop is connected to the wrong RJ-45 connector on the iCOMTM control board.
+Make sure that the cable is connected to P74 on the iCOMTM control board, and corrected if needed.
+Ethernet cable is bad or incorrectly made.
+Use a cable tester that gives a quality rating and length (sends a true data packet) to test the cable and correct as needed.